MattDahEpic/ha-midas/README.md

 These entities can be used in the Energy dashboard to set prices, in automations to help conserve energy when prices will increase soon, and more!
 ![Price entities being used in the Energy dashboard for price tracking](.pictures/energy-dashboard-usage.png)

+## Setup recommendations
+I recommend placing the MIDAS price entities inside a "Combine the state of several sensors" helper.
+This can help resolve the following issues and make your steup more resilient:
+* If you're a Community Choice Aggregation (CCA) customer you have 2 RINs.
+Combine them with a Sum type to get a single entity that has your true per-kWh cost.
+* If you ever change your electricity plan, like moving from one time-of-use plan to another or buying an electric vehicle or solar panels, placing your price sensors inside a helper will let you keep your energy dashboard history and replace the source sensor when your plan updates.
+* Your electricity company can update your RIN at any time even if the amount you actually pay stays the same.
+If that happens, you'll need to update which RINs this integration provides which may cause the loss of the old rate's data.

 ## Contributions are welcome!

 If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)